 - “Frozen shoulder,” “tennis elbow”

 is dependant on the expertise and medical studies of the acupuncturist.

 Looking for Professional Acupuncture in London?
 We are here to Help.
 Call us at 020 8341 7882

-Many people have experienced the benefits of acupuncture treatment and several thousand scientific studies have shown that acupuncture is effective for specific things like the pain relief, treating rheumatoid arthritis symptoms, and reducing nausea after chemotherapy treatment as well as improving fertility.
+Many people have experienced the benefits of acupuncture treatment in London and several thousand scientific studies have shown that acupuncture is effective for specific things like the pain relief, treating rheumatoid arthritis symptoms, and reducing nausea after chemotherapy treatment as well as improving fertility.

-Orthopedic Problems, such as tennis elbow and other tendonitis, frozen shoulder, low back pain, neck pain and many degenerative (arthritic) and post-traumatic (sport and other injuries) joint disorders
+Orthopaedic Problems, such as tennis elbow and other tendonitis, frozen shoulder, low back pain, neck pain and many degenerative (arthritic) and post-traumatic (sport and other injuries) joint disorders

-Respiratory and ENT Disorders, such as asthma, bronchitis, recurrent respiratory infections, toothaches, ringing of the ears, functional vertigo.
+Respiratory and ENT Disorders, such as asthma, bronchitis, recurrent respiratory infections, toothaches, the ringing of the ears, functional vertigo.

 Allergy Problems, including certain eczemas and seasonal allergies, manifesting as itchy eyes, runny nose and sinus headaches.